 - Wipe clean and buff with a soft cloth.

 Worst case scenario

 This is a heavy-duty, industrial-strength solution.
-Use it on the toughest, most stubborn grease and grime, knowing that depending on the age and condition o that cabinet, it could remove a layer of the finish (which can be reapplied)—we’re talking worst-case scenario.
+Use it on the toughest, most stubborn grease and grime, knowing that depending on the age and condition of that cabinet, it could remove a layer of the finish (which can be reapplied).
+We’re talking worst case scenario.

 Bonus: Wood Polish and Conditioner